Bachelor's degree program in Information Systems

 With the knowledge acquired in the Information Systems course, not only can processes be optimized and problems solved in companies, but innovative new products and services and associated business models can also be designed.

-The degree program thus offers you a balanced mix of compulsory and elective courses: In addition to a stable core of basic topics in business informatics with the following content
+The degree program offers you a balanced mix of compulsory and elective courses: In addition to a stable core of basic topics in business informatics with the following content

-• data management, process management and information management
+- data management, process management and information management

 the Bachelor's program also includes compulsory courses in

-• computer science in the areas of software engineering and software construction,
+- computer science in the areas of software engineering and software construction,

-• business administration and economics,
+- business and economics,

-• and operations research as well as mathematical foundations for computer scientists
+- and operations research as well as mathematical foundations for computer scientists

 Data Management and Applied Artificial Intelligence

 The role of data and information as a production factor in business operations is considerable.
 The field of action includes definitions of data, information and knowledge as well as the relationship of these concepts to each other and for the implementation of smart service and Industry 4.0 scenarios.
 Data also forms the basis for machine learning in applied artificial intelligence.
-A variety of topics are offered in Dortmund under this collective term: In addition to mathematical fundamentals and advanced courses on deep and reinforcement learning, applied data science topics on natural language processing, industrial data science and socio-technical topics on AI in management and human-AI interaction are taught.
+A variety of topics are offered at TU Dortmund University under this collective term: In addition to mathematical fundamentals and advanced courses on deep and reinforcement learning, applied data science topics on natural language processing, industrial data science, and socio-technical topics on AI in management and human-AI interaction are taught.
 This subject area is also closely related to computer science-related technical issues.

 Business Engineering & Process Automation